About Senator Toomey

 He previously served on the Joint Select Committee on Deficit Reduction.

 Sen. Toomey previously served in Congress as a member of the House of Representatives from Pennsylvania's 15 Congressional District, where he championed economic growth and fiscal discipline.
-Honoring his three-term pledge, he did not seek re-election in the House in 2004.
+Honoring his pledge to limit himself to three terms, he did not seek re-election to the House in 2004.

 In addition to his public service, the senator has also served as president of the Club for Growth, owned and operated a small restaurant chain in the Lehigh Valley, and worked in the financial services industry.